mkhorasani/mkhorasani/README.md

 - ⚡ Fun fact: ...
 -->
 ---
-#### 🌱 Software Developer at Iberdrola Innovation Middle East.
+## ⚡ Employment:

 - 🔭 Software Developer at Iberdrola Innovation Middle East.
 Designing, developing and implementing software solutions for the advancement of renewable energy systems and services.

-- ⚡ My work requires me to develop cloud-native data analytics applications and to design embedded systems.
+My work requires me to develop cloud-native data analytics applications and to design embedded systems.
 This entails creating client and server side software, producing high fidelity CAD/CAM assemblies and automating sub-systems with micro-controllers.
 Proficient in cloud computing, data mining, data visualization, machine learning and natural language processing.

 ---
 ## 📫 How to reach me: